ministering to foster care youth and homeless women and their children in North Florida

 2. Cleared approximately 1.5 acres of the property that is being utilized for a demonstration garden that showcases ornamental plants, organic vegetables, and a special events venue.

-PHASE 2 – $100,000 investment (to be completed Fall 2023)
+PHASE 2 – $400,000 investment (to be completed by Spring 2026)